UKs Sunak Faces Call For Election Date Betting Probe - UrduPoint

 UK's Sunak Faces Call For Election Date Betting Probe

-London, (APP - UrduPoint / Pakistan Point News - 20th Jun, 2024) UK Prime Minister Rishi Sunak faced calls on Thursday to launch an inquiry after a member of his security detail was arrested for allegedly betting on the timing of the general election.
+London, (APP - UrduPoint / Pakistan Point News - 21st Jun, 2024) The campaign director for Rishi Sunak's ruling Conservatives has stepped aside following reports that he and his wife were under investigation for allegedly betting on the UK general election date.

-London's Metropolitan Police said it was told by the Gambling Commission that a close protection officer was being investigated over the alleged bets.
+Conservative Campaign Headquarters on Thursday said that Tony Lee "took a leave of absence" on Wednesday, and the Gambling Commission was looking into "a number of individuals".

+The regulator made no mention of identities but the BBC reported that Lee and his wife Laura Saunders, who is standing as a candidate in the July 4 poll, were under investigation.

-The regulator had already been looking into claims that Conservative party candidate Craig Williams, who served as Sunak's ministerial aide, placed a bet on when the election would be held.
+The commission is also looking at claims that another would-be MP, Craig Williams, who served as Sunak's ministerial aide, made a £100 ($127) stake on the date before it was called.

-A second candidate from Sunak's party, Laura Saunders, is now also under investigation about an alleged bet on the date of the poll, the BBC reported on Wednesday evening.

-Saunders is married to the Tories' director of campaigns, the broadcaster added.
+London's Metropolitan Police (the Met) has also said one of Sunak's security detail -- a police officer -- was arrested for allegedly placing a bet on the date of the poll.

+Political bets are allowed in the UK, including on the date of the election, but using insider knowledge to do so is against the law.

 - Wipe-out? -

-Sunak announced that a general election would be held on July 4, taking his own party by surprise as he still had six months to call a vote.
+Sunak announced the date of the election on May 22, in a rain-soaked statement outside Downing Street, taking his own party by surprise as he still had six months to call a vote.

-The Tories are expected to be dumped out of office after 14 years in office, with polls consistently putting the main opposition Labour party some 20 points ahead.
+Critics lambasted him for not using an umbrella and the campaign has hardly shifted the dial in his favour since then.

+One reporter asked him if he was the captain of a sinking ship at a photocall in Belfast, near where the doomed Titanic was built.

+This week, he was ignored by a flock of sheep as he tried to feed them in southwest England while personally his ratings have suffered after he left early from a D-Day 80th anniversary commemoration event.

-Two polls published on Wednesday predicted a record win for Labour, eclipsing even the landslide win for former leader Tony Blair in 1997, and a historic drubbing for the Tories.
+Two polls published on Wednesday predicted a record win for Labour, eclipsing even the landslide victory for former leader Tony Blair in 1997, and a historic drubbing for the Tories.

 Pollsters YouGov said the Conservatives -- the party of Margaret Thatcher and Winston Churchill -- could slump to their "lowest seat tally in the party's almost 200-year history".

-A referral has been made to the Independent Office for Police Conduct, the watchdog confirmed.
+The force has referred itself to the Independent Office for Police Conduct.

 Sunak and other party leaders, including Labour's Keir Starmer, take part in another pre-election television grilling later on Thursday.